62 seasons of wooden bats, chalk lines, and community.

 1. Respect for All

-Every player, manager, umpire, and spectator deserves to be treated with dignity and respect.
+Every player, manager, umpire, and spectator deserves dignity and respect.
 Harassment, discrimination, or intimidation of any kind will not be tolerated.

 2. Sportsmanship

 Win with grace, lose with class.
-Arguing with umpires, taunting opponents, or unsportsmanlike conduct may result in ejection and suspension.
+Arguing with umpires or taunting opponents may result in ejection and suspension.
 The umpire's decision is final on the field.

 3. Safety First

-No player shall engage in reckless play that endangers others.
-Sliding, collisions, and aggressive base running must be done safely.
-Any player involved in a physical altercation is immediately ejected and subject to a season suspension.
+No reckless play that endangers others.
+Any player involved in a physical altercation is immediately ejected and subject to season suspension.

 4. Alcohol & Substances

-No alcohol or illegal substances are permitted on the field or in the dugout during games.
-Players who appear intoxicated will not be permitted to play and may be suspended.
+No alcohol or illegal substances on the field or in the dugout.
+Players who appear intoxicated will not be permitted to play.

 5. Equipment